Chandler-Ryan/DistJava/README.md

     * Accidentally commit my repo to the class repo.
     * Reverted change and correctly reset my push to this repo.
 ### Week 4
+* Corrected Issue keeping the project from routing jsp pages.
+* Now working having index.jsp send the form action to answer.jsp to output the results
+### Project4
 * Updated the lab from last week to support searching on all columns
 * Added some page styling
-  ### Project4
+### Week4ClassLab
   * Updated the output to show multiple comic types in the second section.